Date: 14 June, 2015

 How can I be part of it?

-But hurry.
 You must register interest in time for the May 15 deadline.

 To qualify your car must be aged 30 years or over and you should present your original registration paperwork before the event.